alisson-anjos/diffusion-pipe-ui/README.md

 - **GPU Support (optional):**
   To utilize GPU acceleration (NVIDIA):
   - **Linux:** Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) and ensure your NVIDIA drivers are set up.
-  - **Windows/macOS:** Check the respective Docker and NVIDIA documentation for GPU passthrough (e.g., WSL2 on Windows).
-If you cannot use GPU, simply run the container without `--gpus all`.
+  - **Windows/macOS:** Check respective Docker and NVIDIA documentation for GPU passthrough (e.g., WSL2 on Windows).
+If GPU support is not available, you can run the container without `--gpus all`.

 ## How to Run